jefflombard/sparc/docs/commands.md

 # Available Commands

-- `sparc add git` - runs the `git init` command and adds git to the project.
 - `sparc apex <myClass>` - creates a new apex class called `myClass`.
 - `sparc app <myApp>` - creates a new Lightnning app called `myApp`.
 - `sparc create <myProject>` - creates a new project called `myProject`.